WCSCourses/ViralBioinfLAC2022/Modules/Consensus-and-variant-calling-theory-and-practical.md

 Now let's see what ``lofreq call`` can do.
 For this tutorial, we will be using the standard presets for lofreq but when running this on your own datasets, I would encourage you to explore all the options available in lofreq by checking out the [github page](https://github.com/CSB5/lofreq).

+LoFreq can also call indels but has to be explicitly told to do so, and indels must be re-calibrated beforehand using the lofreq indelqual command which will create a new BAM file.

+``lofreq indelqual --dindel -f dengue-genome.fa dengue-subsample.sorted.bam -o dengue_indels.bam``

-``lofreq call -f dengue-genome.fa -o dengue.vcf dengue-subsample.sorted.bam``
+``lofreq call --call-indels -f dengue-genome.fa -o dengue.vcf dengue_indels.bam``

       The outputted VCF file consists of the following fields:
       - CHROM: the chromosome – in this case the SARS2 ref sequence NC_045512.2